dottedmag/dottedmag.net/_posts/2021-10-18-linux-is-not-os.md

-Every Linux distribution takes the source code produced by Linux, GNU and other projects, and combines them into an operating system, deciding on syscall interface, particular file layout, available libraries and other aspects that together specify the operating system interface.
+Every Linux distribution takes the source code produced by Linux, GNU and other projects, and combines them into an operating system, deciding on syscall interface, file layout, available libraries and other aspects that together specify the operating system interface.

 Different distributions make different choices, and therefore they are closely related operating systems, but not a single OS.
 Even Linux syscall interface